kryptokrona/kryptokrona-docs/docs/developer/Forking-Kryptokrona.md

 Note that some characters are disabled, so you may not be able to get the perfect prefix.
 For example, `aPPLE` is allowed, but `APPLE` isn't.

-You may note that TRTL's prefix is a number, while the output of this generator is not.
+You may note that XKR's prefix is a number, while the output of this generator is not.
 These values are in hex format, and will automatically be decoded into a number when compiled, though you can use any standard hexadecimal to decimal converter to change the prefix into a number if you prefer.